Mobile Numeric Keypad Problem In C++ - C++ Programming Tutorial

 Structure:

-• digit: The newest digit of the sequence.
+• digit: Denotes the most recent digit in the sequence.

-• length: The length of this current sequence.
+• length: Indicates the current length of this particular sequence.

 • Complexity Analysis: